-As of June 30, 2022, the Company had convertible notes outstanding to various investors, all of which were accounted for under the fair value option.
-As of June 30, 2022, the fair value of such convertible promissory notes was \$89,663.
+As of June 30, 2022, the Company had \$89,663 of convertible notes outstanding to various investors, all of which were accounted for under the fair value option.
 In conjunction with the Merger all convertible promissory notes converted into shares of common stock.
-Further, certain convertible notes which were together with warrants also had the related warrants converted into shares of common stock.
+Further on the date of the Merger, certain convertible notes which were together with warrants also had the related warrants converted into shares of common stock.
 As a consequence of the note and warrant conversion, 8,147,938 shares of common stock were issued.
-Immediately prior to conversion, the convertible promissory notes were remeasured to the then fair value of \$41,392, resulting in a gain on remeasurement of \$48,271 which was recorded within change in fair value of warrants and convertible promissory notes on the condensed consolidated statement of operations and comprehensive income (loss) for the three months ended September 30, 2022.
+Immediately prior to conversion, the convertible promissory notes were remeasured to the then fair value of \$41,392, resulting in a gain on remeasurement of \$48,271 which was recorded within change in fair value of warrants and convertible promissory notes on the condensed consolidated statement of operations and comprehensive income (loss) for the six months ended December 31, 2022.
 As a consequence of the conversion, \$41,392 was reclassified into additional paid-in capital.
+Accordingly, for the three months ended December 31, 2022, there we no remeasurement effects related to the convertible promissory notes, as such notes were longer outstanding during such three month period.

-During the three months ended September 30, 2021 the Company issued \$500 of convertible promissory notes and recorded a loss on remeasurement of \$12,117 on all outstanding convertible promissory notes which was recorded within change in fair value of warrants and convertible promissory notes on the condensed consolidated statement of operations and comprehensive income (loss).
+During the six months ended December 31, 2021 the Company issued \$500 of convertible promissory notes.
+During the three and six months ended December 31, 2021, the Company recorded losses on remeasurement of \$16,196 and \$29,770, respectively, on all outstanding convertible promissory notes, which were recorded within change in fair value of warrants and convertible promissory notes on the condensed consolidated statement of operations and comprehensive income (loss).

-Term loans
+Term Loans